phikui/NodejsL2p/readme.md

 2. Obtaining an OAuth access token
 3. Calling the API

-and optional
+and optionally

 * Refreshing the token
 * validating the token
 * invalidating the token

 ## Obtaining a user code

 The first thing you will have to do is to let the user authorize your application.
- For that you have to provide him with a webpage to login and authorize.
+For that you have to provide him with a web page to login and authorize.
 To do that call the `obtainUserCode(callback)` function of l2pAuth.
 Example:

  ```javascript
 auth.obtainUserCode(function(response){console.log(response)})
  ```

 The `response` object stores the information sent back by the server and stores the following fields:

 * `device_code` : The code of the current device, will be used in later processes
 * `user_code` : The user code for verification
 * `verification_url` : An URL to pass to the user, so that he can authorize the app
 * `expires_in` : Time when the codes will expire
 * `interval` : Polling interval to get Auth token

 These are accessed in a normal javascript fashion, that is for example `response.device_code`.

 ## Obtaining OAuth tokens

 After the user has authorize the app you are ready to request an OAuth token.
 This is done using the `getTokens(device_code, callback)` function.
 The device code is the one from the previous step.

-The callback works the same as before and is a response object, that in the case of two distinct errors only has the status field with value "error: authorization pending" or "error: slow down" when the user has not yet authorized the app or the polling was done too fast respectively.
+The callback works the same as before and is a response object, that in the case of two distinct errors only has the status field with value "error: authorization pending" or "error: slow down" when the user has not yet authorized the app or the pollingwas done too fast respectively.
 If there was no error the response object has the following fields:

 * `access_token` : The access token used for the API
 * `token_type` : The type of the token (unused here but will always be "bearer")